kaliRegenold/SeniorDesign/DesignDoc/source/design.rst

 Design Details
 ^^^^^^^^^^^^^^

-The navigation system controls how the robot gets to a location on the field.
-Using the IR throw and object detection capabilities, it maps out where the obstacles are on the field.
-This information is then used to create potential functions to map out a path to the goal while avoiding the obstacles.
 The navigation system maps out a path to follow, either from the starting position to a mining location, from the hopper to the mining location, or from the mining location to the hopper.
 The system also controls moving the robot along the path.
 The navigation will send wheel speed information to the